stuerp/foo_vis_spectrum_analyzer/docs/README.md

 The size of the gap between the LEDs, in pixels.

+`Integral size`

+Enable this setting to render the LEDs only as full blocks.

 #### Spectogram group

 Set the visualization type to **Spectogram** to enable these settings.